 505 College St., Little Italy

 At Bar Raval, you could be forgiven for thinking you’ve posted up at tapas joint in, say, Barcelona.
 The décor is pure Gaudí, with an undulating carved mahogany interior that's both cozy and impressive.
 From Grant van Gameren, the same chef as Bar Isabel, Bar Raval evokes an authentic tapas bar with the spread of small pintxos (finger foods like salt cod, boquerones or tortilla de patatas) laid across the bar to whet the appetite.
-The main menu is concise with classic tapas like croquetas and jamon Serrano among others—simple but done well—and exactly what you want with a glass of wine.
+The main menu is concise, with classic tapas like croquetas and jamón serrano among others—simple but done well—and exactly what you want with a glass of wine.

 503 College St., Little Italy

 "Dai lo" translates to "big brother" in Cantonese, which feels apt given that chef Nick Liu’s parents still occasionally make the dumplings.
 Chef Liu cooks the food he grew up eating through his Canadian childhood as the son of Chinese immigrant parents, but it's reimagined with a little fusion thrown in.
-Everything is pretty sensational but the musts are the crispy octopus taco with sambal aioli, the miso salt cod, and the hakka wontons.
+Everything is pretty sensational, but the musts are the crispy octopus taco with sambal aioli, the miso salt cod, and the hakka wontons.
 Aside from the food, the space is really considered and so striking, with blue leather booths and distressed-looking painted-brick walls broken up by sections papered with hand-painted scenes of Chinese nature.

 546 College St., Little Italy

-With deep-red painted walls, a long oak bar, and warmly lit interior, Kalendar is classically romantic, which is something its owners (a husband-and-wife duo) set out to create when they opened the space more than two decades ago.
+With deep-red-painted walls, a long oak bar, and warmly lit interior, Kalendar is classically romantic, which is something its owners (a husband and wife) set out to create when they opened the space more than two decades ago.
 The dinner menu is hearty, offering everything from wild mushroom risotto to thin dahl-puri crust pizza.
 Kalendar is also known for its weekend brunch; when the weather’s warmer, a generous, lantern-lit front patio adds to the charm.

 293 Palmerston Ave., Little Italy